wilsonnguyen257/wilsonnguyen257.github.io/README.md

 Finally, in Firebase Authentication → Settings, add your production domain (e.g., `https://<username>.github.io`) to Authorized Domains so sign-in works in production.

-### Sign In
+### Admin Access

-- Visit `/login` to sign in with Email/Password (Firebase).
-Admin pages are wrapped with a protected route that requires auth when Firebase is configured.
-Without Firebase, the app allows access and stores data locally.
+- Admin pages (`/admin/*`) are protected and require Firebase Authentication.
+- Sign in using Firebase Email/Password authentication through the navbar when signed out.
+- If Firebase is not configured, admin features are accessible without authentication (development mode).

 ## Git & GitHub